satish-kumar07/AI-Powered-Directory-Management-System/AI_Folder-main/ai-directory-management/README.md

 - **Efficient File Organization**: Automatically organizes files into folders based on their categories.
 - **Duplicate Detection**: Identifies and categorizes duplicate files.
 - **Logging**: Logs file operations for tracking and debugging purposes.
-- **Undo Last Operation**: Reverts the last file operation performed.
 - **File Encryption**: Encrypts files for security.
 - **File Sorting by Date**: Organizes files based on their creation or modification date.
 - **Continuous Monitoring**: Optionally monitor the source directory for changes and automatically organize new files.
 - **Directory Management**: Create, delete, list, and rename directories.
 - **Deorganization**: Moves files from subdirectories back to the main directory.
-- **Compression and Decompression**: Compresses directories into zip files and extracts them.
 - **Batch Rename**: Renames multiple files in a directory based on a pattern.
 - **Disk Usage Analysis**: Analyzes disk usage of directories and files.
 - **Directory Comparison**: Compares two directories and reports differences.